 Now, if you were caught touching and checking out this fresh horseradish from Germany, cellophane-sealed in all its glory, what on earth would happen, do you think?
 Would they take you seriously or would you seriously be taken away by the local Gendarmes?

 Madame was kind.
 She politely went straight up to the seller and asked if she could help herself to the kiwis and, before he could even answer, she was in there picking the best ones out.
 The seller pretended not to look and was remaining calm, although do you wonder how he felt inside?

 Quick!
 Nobody’s around here.
 Let’s be daring and touch a pineapple!
 Fancy a sticky pineapple recipe?
-Coming up next on le blog.
+Try this pineapple rice condé.